AlicanAkkus/microservice-docker/README.md

 config-server                             v1                  f39259fbe80f        2 hours ago         128MB
 ```

+Alternatively you can create all images in the sub directory which has a Dockerfile via dockerize.sh script.
+Script expect the version info for input.

 We can explain our microservice architecture as follows;

 * We have a config server for serving application config for other app.
 Running with native profiles for serving config in classpath.